Brad Thor: The Master of Modern Thriller Fiction — A Study of the Life, Legacy, and Literary Power of America’s Premier Espionage Storyteller

 Ukraine Rising by Ido Graf is set during the current Russian Invasion of Ukraine.
 It is a short story which follows a small band of Marines from the Ukrainian Naval Infantry Corps.
 They are making their way to Bucha.
 Unknown to them they are on a collision path with a Russian infantry platoon and its brutal Corporal.
 The cruelty of what occurs changes lives …forever!

 The Ukrainian Marine platoon Sergeant Marko Domitrovich survives but he follows a tragic path.
+Ultimately, he choses to go to the Azovstal steel mill and into history.

 A quick read with a profound impact.
 Buy Ukraine Rising on Amazon.